Professional Program in Athletic Training

 Practicum courses provide hands-on athletic training experience at one of our clinical education sites, currently: Plymouth State University athletics, Holderness School, New Hampton School, and Tilton School, Plymouth Regional High School.
-All Plymouth State University students in the MS in Athletic Training, Professional Program are required to complete a minimum of 800 and a maximum of 1200 supervised and approved clinical hours over the two year period.
+All Plymouth State University students in the MS in Athletic Training, Professional Program are required to complete a minimum of 800 and a maximum of 2000 supervised and approved clinical hours over the two year period.
 Membership in the National Athletic Trainers’ Association is required while enrolled in clinical courses.
 Students are responsible for the purchase of appropriate athletic training clinic attire (practice/game shirts, khaki pants/shorts, closed-toe shoes), Clinical Proficiency Documentation Journals, and all required immunizations necessary to complete clinical assignments.
 Travel to off-campus clinical sites may be required.
 Students are responsible for all associated travel costs.
 Please take a moment to review our Communicable Disease Policy.

 For information specific to this program, contact:

 Graduate Program Director

 Students in the Athletic Training program will incur additional expenses related to the program such as books, supplies, athletic training uniform, cost of criminal background check for school placements and travel to off campus clinical placements.